lookit/lookit-docs/docs/source/tutorial-second-study.rst

         "commonFrameProperties": {}
     }

-For each of the four test trials, we're going to want to use an exp-lookit-video frame with some of the same basic properties, so let's put those in ``commonFrameProperties``:
+For each of the four test trials, we're going to want to use an exp-lookit-composite-video-trial frame with some of the same basic properties, so let's put those in ``commonFrameProperties``:

 .. code:: json

    "commonFrameProperties": {
-        "kind": "exp-lookit-video",
+        "kind": "exp-lookit-composite-video-trial",
         "baseDir": "https://www.mit.edu/~kimscott/intermodal/",
         "testCount": 1,
         "audioTypes": [